The following guidelines provide a description of how to submit a research grant application. Research grant applications can be submitted through:

 Submit a complete draft application by the faculty deadline for strategic review

 Check with your Faculty Research Office for any faculty deadlines.
 Faculty deadlines are in place to enable strategic review by professional and/or academic staff.
 If there are relevant faculty deadlines, email the complete draft of your research proposal to your Faculty Research Office by the deadline.
 Your faculty research support team will provide you with feedback on your application to allow you to refine it.
-This faculty deadline will occur earlier than the University Research Office deadlines.
+This faculty deadline will occur earlier than the University Research Services deadlines.

 Note: For ARC and NHMRC schemes there is usually a faculty deadline for complete drafts 4 weeks prior to the external deadline.
 For miscellaneous grants, the faculty deadline is usually 2 weeks prior to the external deadline.
 Check specific scheme webpages for deadline dates.

 * For ARC and NHMRC schemes this can be up to two weeks prior to the external deadline – check specific scheme webpage for deadline dates.
-For ARC or NHMRC schemes, instead of emailing the proposal, submit the proposal to the Research Office stage in RMS or RGMS, respectively, and then email the University Research Office (firstname.lastname@example.org) and the Faculty Research Office advising that your proposal has been submitted.
+For ARC or NHMRC schemes, instead of emailing the proposal, submit the proposal to the Research Office stage in RMS or RGMS, respectively, and then email University Research Services (firstname.lastname@example.org) and the Faculty Research Office advising that your proposal has been submitted.

 Lodge your application within the Pure Research Management System to obtain approvals

-Note: you should ensure has all the investigators on the grant have completed any certification(s) required by the funding body by the deadline.
+Note: You should ensure has all the investigators on the grant have completed any certification(s) required by the funding body by the deadline.
 This is typically the case for ARC and NHMRC proposals.
 Any institutional certifications will be organised by the Research Office.

 Incorporate feedback and finalise proposal